 Since graduating from The Australian Film, Television and Radio School in 1995, Pete Baxter has designed a number of highly regarded Australian Projects across the areas of film, television and advertising.

-Pete recently commenced work on Safe Harbour, a four part series for Matchbox Productions, to premier on SBS.
+Pete recently completed work on Riot, a telemovie for ABC TV.
+Prior to this he designed Safe Harbour, a four part series for Matchbox Productions, to premier on SBS.